Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: A tentative distinction between WD and NS candidates

 Figure~\ref{fig:hist_m2} presents the mass distribution of the secondary masses, overlaid with the marginal probability density function of the Gaussian mixture of Figure~\ref{fig:co_e-m}.
 The solid purple and blue curves represent the distribution of the WD and NS clusters, respectively, and the combined marginal distribution of the entire sample is shown as a black dotted line.

 Out of $\var{N_class3}$ binaries in the sample, $\var{n_wd_stripe}$ have companions in the mass range of $0.45{-}0.75$ $\solarmass$.
 These systems populate a prominent and narrow histogram peak, centred at ${\sim}0.6$ $\solarmass$, which is qualitatively consistent with the observed WD mass distribution \citep[e.g.,][]{tremblay16, hollands18}.
-The histogram also shows a broad secondary peak, centred at ${\sim}1.3$ $\solarmass$.
-The high-mass wing of the secondary peak contains $\var{n_ns_stripe}$ systems with companions of $1.4{-}2.1$ $\solarmass$, which are probably NSs (but could also be close binaries by themselves composed of two WDs; see the discussion in \citealt{Mazeh22}).
-Additional $\var{n_interm_stripe}$ systems populate the intermediate mass range of $0.75{-}1.4$ $\solarmass$, which could either be either NS or massive WDs.
+The histogram also shows a broad secondary peak, centred at ${\sim}1.3$ $\solarmass$, probably composed on NS secondaries.
+Note, however, that the high-mass wing of the secondary peak contains $\var{n_ns_stripe}$ systems with companions of $1.4{-}2.1$ $\solarmass$, which could also be close binaries by themselves composed of two WDs; see the discussion in \citealt{Mazeh22}).
+Additional $\var{n_interm_stripe}$ systems populate the intermediate mass range of $0.75{-}1.4$ $\solarmass$, which could either be NSs or massive WDs.

-Figures~\ref{fig:co_Pm} and~\ref{fig:co_Pe} present the secondary mass and eccentricity versus the orbital period, respectively, for the highly-probable class-III systems in our sample.
+Figures~\ref{fig:co_Pm} and~\ref{fig:co_Pe} present the secondary mass and eccentricity versus their orbital period, respectively, for the highly-probable class-III systems in our sample.
 The points in the figures are coloured according to the tentative mass-eccentricity clustering described above.
-Figure~\ref{fig:co_Pm} suggests that (except for two NS cases, Gaia DR3 4482912934572480384 and 1522897482203494784), the NS candidates reported in this study are confined below some upper envelope in the mass-period diagram.
+Figure~\ref{fig:co_Pm} suggests that (except for two NS cases, Gaia DR3 4482912934572480384 and 1522897482203494784), the NS candidates are confined below some upper envelope in the mass-period diagram.
 Similarly, Figure~\ref{fig:co_Pe} suggests that an upper envelope also exists in the period-eccentricity plane (except for Gaia DR3 4482912934572480384 and 2574867704662509568).
-The sample suggests that the NS mass and eccentricity can reach larger values as the orbital period becomes longer.
+The sample indicates that the compact object's mass and orbital eccentricity can reach larger values as the orbital period lasts longer.